10 Ideas for Improving Employee Experience

 Yet despite having this real insight available, very few agents are ever asked about what they think or how things could be improved.
 It takes a short amount of time to ask, but can inspire those being asked as well as motivate them, increasing self-esteem and finding out a huge amount of insight.
 This investment is real engagement.

-With thanks to Martin Jukes, Managing Director at Mpathy Plus
+Contributed by: Martin Jukes, Managing Director at Mpathy Plus

 Believe Your Own Data